home-assistant/developers.home-assistant/docs/frontend/development.md

 You will need to have an instance of Home Assistant set up.
 See our guide on [setting up a development environment](/development_environment.mdx).

 There are two ways to test the frontend.
 You either configure Home Assistant to use another frontend.
 Or you configure the frontend to connect to an existing Home Assistant instance.
 The first option is how it will work in production.
-The second allows running a development frontend against an existing Home Assistant without modifying it.
-However the downside is that not everything can be tested this way.
+The second allows running a development frontend against an existing Home Assistant with minimal interference.
+The downside is that not everything can be tested this way.
 For example, the login page will always be the one built-in into your Home Assistant.

 import Tabs from '@theme/Tabs' import TabItem from '@theme/TabItem'